Best Electrician Schools in Washington

 Final Advice

-If you're serious about becoming an electrician in Washington, start by picking a school or apprenticeship program that aligns with your long-term career goals.
-Make sure it's L&I-approved so your hours count toward licensing.
-Register as an electrical trainee before you begin working.
+If you’re serious about becoming an electrician in Washington, start by picking a school or apprenticeship program that aligns with your long-term career goals.
+Make sure it’s L&I-approved so your hours count toward licensing.
+Register as an electrical trainee before you apply for roles.

-The best next step is to contact two or three programs near you, ask about job placement rates, and visit their facilities if possible.
-Seeing the shop space and meeting instructors will help you know if it's the right fit.
+The best next step is to contact two or three programs near you, ask about employment outcomes (verify with the school), and visit their facilities if possible.
+Seeing the shop space and meeting instructors will help you know if it’s the right fit.